praveen0767/ARIV/README.md

 # 📸 Product Proof

-The screenshots below are intentionally displayed at **large desktop-friendly sizes** rather than being compressed into a Markdown table.
+The screenshots below are intentionally arranged so the most important product evidence is large and immediately readable on desktop, while supporting views remain compact.

+### Core Product Evidence

 <div align="center">